ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 To set up highly available connectivity to the IBM Cloud network by using Direct Link Connect, complete the following steps:

-1. Create two cloud connections for your Power Systems Virtual Servers.
+1. Create two Cloud connections for your Power Systems Virtual Servers.
-2. Attach subnets to the primary and redundant cloud connections.
+2. Attach subnets to the primary and redundant Cloud connections.

-When subnets are attached to cloud connections, PowerNS supports routing the subnets over the Cloud Connections and BGP configuration, which provides the redundant paths.
+When subnets are attached to Cloud connections, PowerNS supports routing the subnets over the Cloud Connections and BGP configuration, which provides the redundant paths.

-## Generic Routing Encapsulation (GRE) tunnel
+## Configuring Generic Routing Encapsulation (GRE) tunnel
-{: #gre-tunnel}
+{: #configure-gre-tunnel}

 A Generic Routing Encapsulation (GRE) tunnel connects two endpoints (a firewall or a router and another network appliance) in a point-to-point logical link.
 Power Systems Virtual Servers uses GRE link to enable connectivity to IBM Cloud VMware Network and other destinations via a router appliance.

 GRE tunnel configuration requires tunnel source IP (Power Systems Virtual Server router end) and destination IP.
-To configure GRE tunnel and associate IPs, destination IP and GRE subnet are required.
+To configure GRE tunnel and associated IPs, destination IP and GRE subnet are required.

 GRE tunnel subnet supports addressing for GRE tunnels.
 It is used for tunnel source IP, local IP and remote IP.
 First half of the subnet IP range (s1) is used for source IPs and second half for local and remote IPs (s2).
 GRE tunnel uses first IP from s1 for source IP, local IP is first IP of s2 and remote IP is second IP of s2.